June-Skeeter/GEOB270_Lab3_2021S1/Content/Part6.md

 ## Map 2

 Create a map showing the Inundation Zone and the properties at risk (not the output from the properties erase), classified by ZoneCode.
-Use the ZoningCode.csv file you were given to label the different property types accordingly.

 ## Question 10)
 Upload Map 2 to canvas.